MJoergen/qnice_cpu/doc/README.md

 ## Optimizations
 I have a few ideas for cycle optimizations at the moment:
-* Make the instruction cache combinatorial.
-This will reduce the latency through the module, thus improving the performance of branches.
 * Make the fetch module not clear `wbi_cyc_o` at every branch.
 This will reduce the branch penalty by one clock cycle.